rexresearch.com

 [0058] Background: In vitrostudies suggest that low levels of

-have identified specific frequencies that may block cancer cell growth.
+We have identified specific frequencies that may block cancer cell

-We have developed the THERABIONIC device, a portable and programmable
+growth.
+We have developed the THERABIONIC device, a portable and

-fields.
-The device emits a 27.12 MHz radiofrequency signal,
+electromagnetic fields.
+The device emits a 27.12 MHz

-advanced solid tumors were enrolled.
-The median age was 57.0 12.2
+patients with advanced solid tumors were enrolled.
+The median age

-had received prior systemic therapy and 16 had documented tumor
+systemic therapy and 16 had documented tumor progression prior to

 [0060] Results: The median duration of therapy was 15.7 19.9 weeks